cilium/cilium/design-cfps/README.md

 To create a CFP, it is recommended to use the `CFP-YYYY-MM-DD-template.md` file as an outline.
 The structure of this template is meant to provide a starting point for people.
 Feel free to edit and modify your outline to best fit your needs when creating a proposal.
+The title should be `CFP-YYYY-MM-DD-subject.md` where the date is the day the discussion opened.

 Many design docs also begin their life as a Google doc or other shareable file for easy commenting and editing when still in the early stages of discussion.